This is the time-management hack that helped me double my income

 2. Pick your two biggest goals for the week

 Do you want to increase your profits?
 Improve work-life balance?
 Prioritize wellness?
 Take your two biggest goals for the week, color-code them, and then, at a glance, you can see if the majority of your goals fall into those categories.
-Say work-life balance is one of your priorities, and your work-life blocks are green, and your personal life blocks are yellow.
+Say work-life balance is one of your priorities, and your work blocks are green, and your personal life blocks are yellow.
 If you see that your calendar is 75% green and 25% yellow, then you know you’re not in balance.

 These days, I manage my time (and my free time) by mapping out what I want to do with it.
 I find a mix of downtime and accomplishing things is the most restful and joyful to me.
 Even planning my weekends actually creates time for me.
 When I’m intentional about how to spend my time, I don’t end up working all weekend or bingeing on Netflix when what I really wanted to do was to go for a walk or tackle an organizing project.